Jarome Iginla

 Internationally, Iginla has represented Canada on numerous occasions.
 He was a member of championship teams at the 1996 World Junior and 1997 World Championships as well as the 2004 World Cup of Hockey.
 He is a three-time Olympian and two-time gold medal winner, including at the 2002 Winter Olympics where he helped lead Canada to its first Olympic hockey championship in 50 years.

-Iginla was selected for the Hockey Hall of Fame in 2020, during his first year of eligibility.
-Iginla is the fourth Black player inducted after Grant Fuhr, women's hockey pioneer Angela James, and Willie O'Ree.
+Iginla was selected for the Hockey Hall of Fame in 2020.

 Early life

 Iginla was born in Edmonton, Alberta, and raised in the adjoining city of St. Albert.
 His father, a lawyer, was originally from Nigeria and changed his first name from Adekunle to Elvis when he arrived in Canada.
-His surname means "Big tree" in Yoruba, his father's native language.
+His surname means "big tree" in Yoruba, his father's native language.
 Iginla's mother, Susan Schuchard, is originally from Oregon, and has worked as a massage therapist and music teacher.
-Iginla grew up with his mother and grandparents after his parents divorced when he was a year old.
+Iginla was raised by his single mother, with support from his grandparents, after his parents divorced when he was two years old.

 In addition to hockey, Iginla played baseball as a young man and was the catcher on the Canadian national junior team.
-Before hockey, baseball was Iginla's favorite sport and his earliest sports memories were of attending amateur baseball tournaments in Western Canada.
+Before hockey, baseball was Iginla's favourite sport and his earliest sports memories were of attending amateur baseball tournaments in Western Canada.
 He played baseball until he was about 17 years old and later in life told Sports Illustrated that he had hoped to become a two-sport professional athlete like Bo Jackson.